naddison36/tx2uml/README.md

 ## Delegate Calls

 A [delegatecall](https://github.com/ethereum/EIPs/issues/23) allows code to be executed on a contract in the context of the calling contract.
 That is, the delegated code appears as if it is running on the caller's contract.
 This means it has access to the caller's storage, Ether and calls will appear to come from the caller.
+Examples of delegate calls are proxy contracts calling their implementations or calls to library contracts.

 In the sequence diagram, the lifeline of the delegated call will be in blue and calls will come from the calling contract.
 In the below example, the third call is the delegate call to the `0x3333..4444` contract.
 Although the code is executed on the `0x3333..4444` contract, the context is from `0x2222..3333` so the two calls to `0x4444..5555` are shown in blue and are from `0x2222..3333`.

+The `-x` or `--noDelegates` option can be used to hide all delegate calls.

 ![Delegate example](./examples/delegate.png)